maksimryndin/distributed-book/src/preface.md

 All above mentioned books have their own view on what topics and at what level should be covered.
 Martin Kleppman's outstanding book (highly recommended) obviously focuses on data-related topics.

 Despite I've read the books above, I had no clear mental picture and systematic view of Raft Algorithm, Lamport clocks and other distributed buzzwords.
-So this book tries to cover important topics (choice is subjective, of course) and to serve as a practical guide for busy engineers striving to grasp core concepts in timely manner.
+So this book tries to cover important topics (choice is subjective, of course) and to serve as a practical guide for busy engineers striving to grasp core concepts in a timely manner.

 True understanding comes with real doing, so practice through exercises is a necessary part of learning.
 I have chosen Rust as a language to use throughout the book as I believe that Rust incorporates modern best practices and solid theoretical achievements.
 Experienced developers will dive without further ado.
 But for those who like more gradual involvement I could recommend the following excellent free resources to start with:
 * [Easy Rust](https://dhghomon.github.io/easy_rust/)